 Simply seasoned with salt, pepper, and smoked paprika, mild grouper fillets pick up lightly smoky, savory flavor in scallion, lemon, and butter stuffed packets on the grill.
 These packets leave the fish perfectly moist and flaky, and avoid potentially sticky grill grates.
 The built-in sauce cooks as the butter and lemon melt into the fish, and pair perfectly with fluffy cooked rice or crusty baguettes for sopping.

-Grouper is similar in flavor to bass and halibut: very mild.
-But it’s firm enough to cook in a grill pan, as in this recipe.
-Since grouper fillets can be pricier, F&W’s guide highlights this fresh fish by preparing it with simple ingredients: butter beans, jicama, cucumber or collard greens.
+Grouper is similar in flavor to bass and halibut: very mild, but firm enough to cook in a grill pan.
+Since grouper fillets can be pricier, we highlight this fresh fish by preparing it with simple ingredients like butter beans, jicama, cucumber and collard greens.
 Try Jacques Pepin’s recipe, served with black bean sauce and simmered vegetables, or our Asian-inspired version, which features a soy-mustard dressing and a crispy pan-fried fillet.
-For easy, flavorful recipes and tips for cooking grouper, check out Food & Wine’s guide.
+Here, 5 of our best grouper recipes.

 When it comes to eating well, star chef Bobby Flay champions the tried-and-true method of cooking fish in parchment.
 Flay swears that it's not only a foolproof method, but it also yields the perfect steamed piece of fish.
 He likes serving the grouper with a quick and punchy citrus sauce and a briny "martini" relish made with olives.
 Slideshow: More Quick Fish Recipes